Customer and employee portals

 Collin Crowdfund now powers their business on an end-to-end low-code lending platform which was delivered in just 5 months and has placed €235,354,500 in loans since its launch.

 Replace, migrate, or extend legacy systems

 There inevitably comes a time when organizations need to address the inefficiencies and faults of antiquated legacy systems.
 But you don’t have to kick these systems to the curb right away.

 From updating business processes to completely rebuilding your core system, low-code is a frictionless way to modernize.
-If your core system is still functional, you can build modern apps on top of it to extend its capabilities.
-You could also choose to decentralize your core system by incrementally building replacement apps.
+If your core system is still functional, you can build modern applications on top of it to extend its capabilities.
+You could also choose to decentralize your core system by incrementally building replacement applications.
 Or, if your legacy system is nearing the end of its lifespan, use low-code to completely rebuild, starting with the most vital components.

 BDC dramatically accelerates loan processing